 Ko Yao Yai is a beautiful scenic island located in the heart of the park, approximately halfway between Phuket and Krabi.
-Cruise to the island from Phuket amid myriad columns of limestone rocks awash with greenery and colourful birds, where you just might feel like you’ve entered paradise.
+Cruise to the island from Phuket amid myriad columns of limestone rocks awash with greenery and colorful birds, where you just might feel like you’ve entered paradise.

 The island itself is pretty remarkable, characterized by swathes of platinum sand beaches, lush mangrove forests and quaint fishing villages.